 “Belle, when we met, I wasn’t just unloved and unloving.
 I was an enemy of love.
 Love had only brought me pain, my walls were up but you brought them down, you brought me home.
 You brought light into my life and chased away all the darkness.
 I will never forget the distance between what I was and what I am.
 I owe more to you than I can ever say.
 How you can see the man behind the monster, I will never know.”

 Their beautiful and honest vows were delivered with such excellency from both Robert Carlyle and Emilie De Ravin’s end.
-The two have always brought such joy to the couple, even in the darkest times, you could feel the overpowering within them, and this was the moment where it was felt the most.
+The two have always brought such joy to the couple, even in the darkest times, you could feel overpowering emotions within them, and this was the moment where it was felt the most.

-As they spoke the stunning vows above and we were given glimpses of the other true love pairs in a gorgeous montage reminded us of the kind of show Once Upon A Time is truly is.
+As they spoke the stunning vows above and we were given glimpses of the other true love pairs in a gorgeous montage reminded us of the kind of show Once Upon A Time truly is.

-Once upon A Time teaches its viewers that anything good in life must be earned – no one is born good or evil but the choices we make have massive consequences that shape our destiny into what they are.
-It isn’t about being perfect because flaws are welcomed and adored by those most close to us, but it’s about fighting to keep the good things.
+Once Upon A Time teaches its viewers that anything good in life must be earned – no one is born good or evil but the choices we make have massive consequences that shape our destiny into what they are.
+It isn’t about being perfect because flaws are welcomed and adored by those closest to us, but it’s about fighting to keep the good things.
 It’s about fighting to maintain a loving heart in the midst of all the terror brought forth by life.
 Each love is different, but the most immaculate kind is selfless and everlasting – it’s the kind that’ll put every other emotion to shame.
 It’s the kind that’ll govern a person even in their darkest moments to do better and be better.
 Whether romantic or platonic, love invokes hope and grounds a person’s heart home.

 The final instant in the episode was absolutely gold, a gorgeously shocking twist we hadn’t even considered when brainstorming the possible places we could visit next season.
 As the blue filled the cursed area, we thought maybe the noted Genie from Aladdin would be released, when a womanly figure appeared we momentarily questioned if it was past Katherine for some reason.
 However, when the camera panned to the gloves and blond hair, we definitely let out cheerful screams or bizarre whale noises you probably don’t want to know about.
 For whatever reason, Rumplstilskin felt Queen Elsa must be locked up, and to say that we’re excited because Frozen is making its way onto Once Upon A Time is the biggest understatement of the year.

-Adam Horowitz and Eddie Kitsis have a phenomenal way of writing an episode that does more than just provide for a good two hours of television.
-They’ve given viewers the kind of episode that inspires and uplifts.
-And they’ve written the kind of season finale that ties everything together beautifully.
 Visually the episode was a work of art, the cast and crew gave viewers a grand experience through the intricately detailed entities that made the episode a 10/10.
 As enormous fans of Back to the Future, the finale episode served as an excellent tribute to the iconic films, and we couldn’t imagine anything better.
 Undoubtedly the best season finale in Once Upon A Time history.